 Mushrooms that cause early muscarinic symptoms include members of the Inocybe and Clitocybe genera.

-Symptoms may include the SLUDGE syndrome (see see Common Toxic Syndromes (Toxidromes)), including miosis, bronchorrhea, bradycardia, diaphoresis, wheezing, and fasciculations.
+Symptoms may include the SLUDGE syndrome (see Table 2: Common Toxic Syndromes (Toxidromes)), including miosis, bronchorrhea, bradycardia, diaphoresis, wheezing, and fasciculations.
 Symptoms are usually mild, begin within 30 min, and resolve within 12 h.